 The first step in searching for issues is to define the criteria for your new search.
-You can define your search criteria in three different ways: using thequick search, using thebasic search, or using theadvanced search.
+You can define your search criteria in three different ways: using the quick search, using the basic search, or using the advanced search.

-Quick search The quick search is the fastest way to define search criteria.
-However, it is less complex queries (e.g. project = Jira AND status = Open AND prior: your search criteria is not complex, for example, you know the project key and s ity = High).
-To use the quick search: Enter your search criteria in the search box in the he Tip: If you know the issue key or project key, enter it before other search terms, Basic search The basic search is more precise than the quick search, but easier to use than t user-friendly interface that lets you define complex queries, without needing to k searching).
-To use the basic search: Navigate to Issues (in header) > Search for issues , Tip: If the advanced search is shown instead of the basic search, click Basic ne Search Save as < Share Teams in Space 👻 Epic, Story 👻 To Do, in prog 👻 Assignee: All 👻 Contains text More 🗸 Sear Advanced search The advanced search is the most powerful of the three search methods.
-You ca defined in the other searches (e.g. ORDER BY clause).
-However, you need to kn queries using the Jira Query Language (JQL) to use this feature.
-To use the advanced search: Navigate to Issues (in header) > Search for iss Tip: If the basic search is shown instead of the advanced search, click Advance Search Save as < Share project = TIS AND issuetype in (Epic, Story) AND status in ("To Do", "in progress") 0
+complex queries (e.g. project = Jira AND status = Open AND prior your search criteria is not complex, for example, you know the project key and s To use the quick search: Enter your search criteria in the search box in the he ity = High). some key words eader bar of Jira user-friendly interface that lets you define complex queries, without needing to l searching).
+To use the basic search: Navigate to Issues (in header) > Search for issues now how to us، , then enter you Search Save as Teams in Space Epic, Story To Do, in prog Assignee: All Contains text ≪ Share More ∨ Sear defined in the other searches (e.g. ORDER BY clause).
+However, you need to ke queries using the Jira Query Language (JQL) to use this feature.
+To use the advanced search: Navigate to Issues (in header) > Search for iss now how to cons sues, then enter Search Save as project = TIS AND issuetype in (Epic, Story) AND status in ("To Do", "in progress") ≪ Share To use the basic search: Navigate to Issues (in header) > Search for issues Tip: If the advanced search is shown instead of the basic search, click Basic new Search Save as Teams in Space × Epic, Story × To Do, in prog × Assignee: All × Contains text The advanced search is the most powerful of the three search methods.
+You can defined in the other searches (e.g. ORDER BY clause).
+However, you need to kee queries using the Jira Query Language (JQL) to use this feature.
+To use the advanced search: Navigate to Issues (in header) > Search for iss Tip: If the basic search is shown instead of the advanced search, click Advance Search Save as